 Jay Sawvel coaches the Minnesota defensive backs and special teams.
 He has coached under Jerry Kill for more than a decade, beginning at Southern Illinois in 2001 and moving on to Northern Illinois in 2008.

-Despite replacing both starting corners and facing four of the top 15 wide receivers in the nation, Sawvel's charges allowedonly 215.1 receiving yards per game to rank No. 35 in the nation.
-In addition, Minnesota made 10 interceptions this year, while only giving up 16 passing touchdowns.
+Despite replacing both starting corners and facing four of the top 15 wide receivers in the nation, Sawvel's charges allowed only 215.1 receiving yards per game to rank No. 35 in the nation in 2013.
+Minnesota also recorded 10 interceptions, while only giving up 16 passing touchdowns.

 In 2012, the Gophers ended the season ranked No. 12 in the nation in pass defense and No. 23 in pass efficiency, while recording 13 interceptions.

 Sawvel helped lead NIU to a No. 14 national ranking in scoring defense in 2010.
 The Huskies also ranked No. 27 in total defense in 2010.
 Sawvel's defensive backs were an integral part of a Huskie defense that recorded 16 interceptions in 2010, to rank No. 27 in the nation.
 In each of Sawvel's first two seasons at Northern, the Huskies led the Mid-American Conference in total defense.

 On special teams, the Huskies blocked 17 kicks in Sawvel's three seasons.
 The Gophers blocked one punt for a touchdown and returned two kickoffs for scores during the 2011 season.
 In 2012, Minnesota blocked a field goal in its bowl game and ranked fifth in the Big Ten in kickoff coverage (39.7 average).